What should you be experiencing at 8 DPO? Is it too early for symptoms? Too early to take a pregnancy test? Let’s dive in.

 With that in mind, here’s what you might encounter along the way at 8 DPO, with some help from embryologist and fertility expert, Navya Muralidhar.

 - Is 8 DPO too early for symptoms?

-8 DPO means you’re eight days past ovulation.
+8 DPO means you’re 8 days post ovulation or days past ovulation.

 You’re most likely to conceive from about Day 8 to Day 15.